Germany is battling a dramatic shortage in medicine – DW – 12/20/2022

 Now the head of the medical association, Klaus Reinhardt, has made an unusual suggestion: those who are healthy should give any medicine they have at home to sick people in the neighborhood.
 "We need something like flea markets for medicine," Reinhardt told Berlin's Tagesspiegel newspaper this week.
 Such markets could also include medicines whose expiration date has already passed a few months ago, he added.

-Pharmacies in Germany can often produce medicines themselves, filling between twelve and 14 million prescriptions each year, though that is only a small amount compared to the approximately 1.3 billion drug packages sold in 2021.
+Pharmacies in Germany can often produce medicines themselves, filling between 12 and 14 million prescriptions each year — though that's only a small amount compared to the approximately 1.3 billion drug packages sold in 2021.

-Now, many pharmacies have begun to mix anti-fever juices for children themselves again — but with the cost of ingredients and personnel, the price per bottle is several times that of the standard medicine.
-"But what does the price matter when a child has a high fever?" says Kaynak.
+Now, many pharmacies have begun to mix anti-fever juices for children again — but with the cost of ingredients and personnel, the price per bottle is several times that of the standard medicine.
+"But what does the price matter when a child has a high fever?" said Kaynak.

-It is the current price of medicine that has put Germany in this precarious position.
+It's the current price of medicine that has put Germany in this precarious position.
 For the pharmaceutical industry, the production in Germany and Europe is often simply not worth it.
-For example, health insurers pay companies €1.36 ($1.44) for a bottle of liquid paracetamol, an amount that has not been increased for ten years, though the price of the active ingredient paracetamol has risen by 70% this year alone.
+For example, health insurers pay companies €1.36 ($1.44) for a bottle of liquid paracetamol, an amount that hasn't increased for the last decade even though the price of the active ingredient, paracetamol, has risen by 70% this year alone.

 "Rapidly rising active ingredient and production prices turn the production of drugs such as paracetamol juices into a loss-making business," said Andreas Burkhardt, general manager at the pharmaceutical company Teva.
 "No company can sustain that in the long run."

-Teva, with its drug brand Ratiopharm, is the last major supplier of liquid paracetamol in Germany — there were still eleven suppliers only 12 years ago.
+Teva, with its drug brand Ratiopharm, is the last major supplier of liquid paracetamol in Germany — just 12 years ago, there were still 11 suppliers.
 After another manufacturer ceased production in May this year, Ratiopharm now has to cover 90% of the demand.
 That is not feasible, the manufacturer said.

 The Federal Institute for Drugs and Medical Devices noted recently that everything has been bought up.
-"The availability of the products decreased noticeably.
+"The availability of the products has noticeably decreased.
 At the same time, the sharp increase in purchases led to regional imbalance and stockpiling," the institute wrote in a press release.

-"Medicines as simple as an anti-fever liquid are often no longer available," says Thomas Fischbach, president of the Professional Association of Pediatricians and Adolescents.
+"Medicines as simple as an anti-fever liquid are often no longer available," said Thomas Fischbach, head of the Professional Association of Pediatricians and Adolescent Doctors.
 "There are too few suppliers of such remedies because the fixed-price regulation in our country has led to a migration of production to low-wage countries such as India and China."
-There, he notes, there are also supply chain problems, which in turn lead to supply bottlenecks.
+There, he notes, there have also been supply chain problems, which in turn lead to supply bottlenecks.

 The problem is not new: At the beginning of 2022, Germany saw a dramatic shortage of tamoxifen, a drug used in the treatment of breast cancer patients.
 There is no substitute for this drug, and seriously ill patients need a regular supply.
 Here, too, there was an acute supply bottleneck because manufacturers had withdrawn from production, citing cost pressure.